COMMUNITY LEADERSHIP PROGRAM

 ▶ Read Less

-This edition of the Growing Sustainably brings three projects of education to children in grades Kindergarten to 8th.
+This edition brings three projects of education to children in grades Kindergarten to 8th.

-▪ Cooking Matters: This The four-week series is aimed at bringing nutrition education.
-Children learn about healthy eating habits and how to make fun and healthy snacks, while learning the importance of a healthy diet.
-All class lessons and workshops are designed and delivered by SJSU PH104 students (PH104 = Community Health Promotion).
+▪ Cooking Matters: In this four-week series children learn about healthy eating habits and how to make fun and healthy snacks, while learning the importance of a healthy diet.

-▪ Garden Education: This 6-week Garden Education workshop series aims to excite children about gardening concepts and getting in touch with relationships in nature.
-They learn about the plants and how the meal connects to Latin American culture and languages.
+▪ Garden Education: In this 6-week series, children learn about the plants and how the meal connects to Latin American culture and languages.

 Virtual Field Trip to Kelly Park – Spring 2022